Data Fabric

 Download Report

-Using a data fabric also allows for more efficient data management and data processing as it allows for the automation of data access and transformation.
+Extending a data fabric to operational data also allows for more efficient data management and data processing as it allows for the automation of data access and transformation.

 Adopting an operational data fabric architecture approach can bring several distinct advantages to an enterprise.